 The relevant EQUATOR Network reporting guidelines should be followed depending on the type of study.
 Details can be found in the specific descriptions of each article type above.

-The Neurohospitalist requests all authors submit any primary data used in their research articles if the articles are accepted to be published in the online version of the journal, or provide detailed information in their articles on how the data can be obtained.
+NHOS requests all authors submit any primary data used in their research articles if the articles are accepted to be published in the online version of the Journal, or provide detailed information in their articles on how the data can be obtained.
 This information should include links to third-party data repositories or detailed contact information for third-party data sources.
-Data available only on an author-maintained website will need to be loaded onto either the journal’s platform or a third-party platform to ensure continuing accessibility.
+Data available only on an author-maintained website will need to be loaded onto either the Journal’s platform or a third-party platform to ensure continuing accessibility.
 Examples of data types include but are not limited to statistical data files, replication code, text files, audio files, images, videos, appendices, and additional charts and graphs necessary to understand the original research.
 The editor may consider limited embargoes on proprietary data.
 The editor will also grant exceptions for data that cannot legally or ethically be released.
 All data submitted should comply with Institutional or Ethical Review Board requirements and applicable government regulations.
-For further information, please contact the editorial office at email@example.com.
+For further information, please contact the editorial office at firstname.lastname@example.org.

 3 PUBLISHING POLICIES